“But our citizenship is in heaven. And we eagerly await a Savior from there, the Lord Jesus Christ.” Philippians 3:20

 You know, a passport is an interesting little book.
 In the opportunities I have had to travel internationally, I’ve noticed that your passport and the visa stamped inside dramatically impacts your arrival experience.
 If you’re arriving in your home country, your passport usually enables you to bypass the long lines of visitors.
 Instead of a series of questions when I land back in the States, I’ve often been greeted by a hearty “Welcome home!” from the immigration officials.

 But that’s not always true when you’re away from home.
-A friend of mine, Dr. Erwin Lutzer, the pastor of Moody Church in Chicago, has often traveled in countries closed to the gospel.
+A friend of mine, Dr. Erwin Lutzer, Pastor Emeritus of Moody Church in Chicago, has often traveled in countries closed to the gospel.
 He has some very interesting stories of how, upon arrival in these countries, he is usually hassled and questioned extensively because the guards think he’s an agent for the CIA or, better yet, a Bible smuggler!
 Well, after an excruciating experience at a border crossing, he said to me, “You know what I love, Joe?
 I love the thought that when I get to heaven . . . with Jesus on my passport, there will be no hassles at the border.”

 Wow, what a great thought!
 Over and over again in Scripture we are reminded that, although this world is our temporary home, we’re not to get too comfortable here.
 Our true home is in heaven where our citizenship resides.
 You may be hassled at work, with friends, or on a trip to a third-world country, but when you get home, Jesus guarantees no hassle at the border!